verloop/twirpy/README.md

 ## Installation

-Grab the protoc plugin with
+Grab the protoc plugin to generate files with

 ```
 go get -u github.com/verloop/twirpy/protoc-gen-twirpy
 ```

-To add the twirp package to your project
+Add the twirp package to your project
 ```
 pip install twirp
 ```

+You'll also need [uvicorn](https://www.uvicorn.org/) to run the server.

-## Usage
+## Generate and run
 Use the protoc plugin to generate twirp server and client code.

 We'll assume familiarity with the example from the docs. https://twitchtv.github.io/twirp/docs/example.html